Wyoming Court Records

 - Contest the Ticket

 Choosing to pay the ticket is a Guilty plea and may be recorded as a conviction by the court.
-Depending on the court which hears the case, tickets can be paid
+Depending on the court that hears the case, tickets can be paid.

-- Online: If the ticket requires a response to a Circuit Court, then the ticket can be paid with the state’s citation payment system.
-If it requires a response to a Municipal Court, then the defendant may need to check the municipal website for online payment options.
+- Online: If the ticket requires a response to a Circuit Court, it can be paid with the state's citation payment system.
+If a municipal court requires a response, the defendant may need to check the municipal website for online payment options.

 - In-Person: In-person payments can be made by visiting the Court (Circuit or Municipal) indicated on the ticket during office hours.